eDocuments Help and Frequently Asked Questions

 Questions about the new service

-Yes, when you access the site after the relaunch date, you will login using your existing username and password (if you are not required to change it) and will then be asked to pay the registration fee.
+Yes, when you access the service as a student or alumnus now, you will login using your existing username and password (if you are not required to change it) and will then be asked to pay the registration fee.
 After this, you will also have access to your degree certificates and electronic transcripts, although please note that transcripts are generally only available if you started your degree in Michaelmas term 2007 or later.
-They will be rolled out in phases and you may not have immediate access.
+If you had access as a third party to view student documents, you will need to contact us at email@example.com if you believe you should be exempt from the connection fee.

 Is it really just one fee?